wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-elevator.rst

 .. collapse:: Tuning solution

    There is no good tuning solution for this control strategy.
-Values of :math:`K_p = ??` and :math:`K_d = ??` yield a possible solution, but with a lot of oscillation and large settling times.
+Values of :math:`K_p = 5.0`,  :math:`K_i = 5.0` and and :math:`K_d` = 0.2 yield a possible solution, but with a lot of oscillation and large settling times.
+Additionally, it will act very differently depending on the setpoint - overshooting at the top and undershooting at the bottom.

 Motion Profiled, Feedforward, and Feedback Control